roomthily/technology-evaluation-research/guidelines/draft/index.md

                 <p>Doc Management</p>
                 <h4>Notes</h4>
                 <p>Code and documentation can be separated.</p>
-                <p>Consensus for documentation that is hosted by the project or that is hosted on some third-party site such as Read The Docs.</p>
+                <p>Consensus for documentation that is hosted by the project or that is hosted on some third-party site such as Read The Docs but it is not always on the project website.</p>
             </div>
         </div>
         <div class="criterion">